Roman diocese: Justinian's reforms

 Some of Justinian's decisions were subsequently revisited.
 In fact, thirteen years after the reforms of 535, in 548, Justinian decided to re-establish the diocese of Pontus due to serious internal problems.
 The vicar of Pontus was also given military powers, in order to effectively oppose the brigands that infested the region.
 In the same period, five provinces of the former diocese of Asia which had become infested with brigands (Lycaonia, Pisidia, Lydia, and the two Phrygiae), were placed under the jurisdiction of a biocolytes (preventor of violence), in order to maintain order in the region.
 The jurisdiction of this official was reduced to just Lycaonia and Lydia in 553, since the other three provinces had been pacified.
 Novel 157 of AD 542, concerning Osroene and Mesopotamia is addressed to the Comes Orientis, suggesting that the northern part of the former diocese of the East remained under the authority of the Comes Orientis in this period.
-Furthermore, it seems from the fact that a Vicar of Thrace is again attested in 576, it also seems that the diocese of Thrace was revived at some point - perhaps even under Justinian.
+Furthermore, it seems from the fact that a Vicar of Thrace is again attested in 576, it also seems that the diocese of Thrace was revived at some point - perhaps under Justinian.

 When Africa and Italia were reconquered, Justinian established Praetorian prefecture of Africa, while the Praetorian Prefecture of Italia returned to Imperial hands after the Gothic War.
-The whole territory of the Empire in Africa, which had been the Diocese of Africa in the 4th and 5th centuries, was thus promoted to the rank of Prefecture.
+The whole territory of the Empire in Africa, which had been the Diocese of Africa in the 4th and 5th centuries, was thus promoted to the rank of Prefecture which proves vicars were mini-prefects but different in that they were executive officers whereas prefects could make policy decisions.
 It was not divided into dioceses.
 It is unlikely that the Praetorian Prefecture of Italia was subdivided into two vicariates again in the Byzantine period.
 The authority of the two Italian vicars was definitely much reduced compared to the 5th century.

 The successors of Justinian continued his policy of concentrating civilian and military power in the hands of a single individual.
-Maurice (582-602) transformed the old Prefectures of Italia and Africa into Exarchates governed by an Exarch, who held both civilian and military authority.
+Maurice (582–602) transformed the old Prefectures of Italia and Africa into Exarchates governed by an Exarch, who held both civilian and military authority.
 The vicars and other civilian officials seem to have lost most of their importance to the exarchs and their subordinates, but did not disappear until the middle of the 7th century AD.
 After 557, there is no record of vicarii in Italia, but two agentes vices of the Praetorian Prefect of Italia with their seats in Genova and Rome are mentioned in Pope Gregory I's letters.
 These Italian agentes vices are no longer attested after the first half of the seventh century.